Maurice Malpas: Dundee United

-Malpas was born in Dunfermline, Fife and played youth football for Leven Royals.
+Malpas trained with Dunfermline Athletic before joining Leven Royals under-14s team.

 He signed for Dundee United in August 1979.
 His total of 830 competitive first team appearances is the second highest in the club's history.
 Malpas initially combined his football career with studying for an electrical engineering degree at Dundee College of Technology (now Abertay University), and didn't become a full-time professional until 1984.
 Despite this, he made his debut in for Dundee United in 1981 and won the Scottish Football League Premier Division title in 1983.
-In the subsequent 1983–84 European Cup, United reached the semi final.
+In the subsequent 1983–84 European Cup, United reached the semi-final.

-United made it to the final of the 1986–87 UEFA Cup; en-route they defeated Terry Venables' FC Barcelona side home and away in the quarter-final, and inflicted a first home defeat on Borussia Mönchengladbach in 55 European games going back to 1970 in the semi-final.
+United made it to the final of the 1986–87 UEFA Cup; en route they defeated Terry Venables' FC Barcelona side home and away in the quarter-final, and inflicted a first home defeat on Borussia Mönchengladbach in 55 European games going back to 1970 in the semi-final.
 They lost 2–1 on aggregate to IFK Gothenburg in the final, the second leg of which was their 70th match of the season.

 United and Malpas played in five Scottish Cup finals in nine years: in 1985 they took the lead but lost 2–1 to Celtic.
 In 1987 (played in between the two legs of the UEFA Cup final) they lost 1–0 St Mirren.
 In 1988 against Celtic, the pattern of 1985 was almost repeated but this time it was an even later goal which defeated United.
 In 1991, they suffered a 4–3 extra time defeat to Motherwell.
 Captain Malpas lifted the trophy when Craig Brewster scored the only goal in the 1994 Scottish Cup Final win against Rangers.

 Malpas won the SFWA Footballer of the Year award in 1991.
 His long service was rewarded with two testimonial matches, in 1991 and 2000.
 He was inducted into the Dundee United Hall of Fame as one of its inaugural members in 2008.

 Scotland

 Winning first of his caps in 1984, as of 2020 Malpas is the most recent part-time professional to have played for Scotland.
 He won 55 caps in total.
 In his 50th international appearance (away to Norway in June 1992) he was made captain to mark the occasion.
+He had previously captained Scotland in a 1990 Euro 1992 qualifying match against Bulgaria.
 He appeared for Scotland at the 1986 and 1990 World Cups and at Euro 1992.